The Education Pathway: Things to Know

 - Complete ENG 1100, Effective Writing, with a minimum grade of B-.

-Practicum experiences are integral components of any teacher preparation program.
-“Practicum Experience” is the term used to identify those activities that involve observation and/or participation in public- or private-school activities or other experiences involving children or young adults.
-Students will participate in practical field experience in the very first School of Education course (Teaching School in America) and will have frequent opportunities for classroom experience throughout the program.
-Many School of Education classes include a field/clinical experience* (practicum) component and involve
+Practical classroom experience is an important component of our teacher preparation program and involves observation and/or participation in public- or private-school settings.
+Students participate in practical field experience in the very first School of Education course (Teaching School in America) and have frequent opportunities for classroom experience throughout the program.
+Many School of Education classes include a field/clinical experience* (practical) component and involve

 - Helping candidates decide if teaching should be their chosen career